salto-io/salto/docs/syntax.md

 Type: `Array` of objects of type
 - value: `string` - The name of the important value.
 - indexed: `boolean` - Specifies if the value is index for easy searchability.
+- highlighted: `boolean` - Specifies if the value is highlighted in the display.

 Default: `undefined` Applicable to: Types
 Example: